johnwcollins/Helix-Navigator/README.md

 **Biomedical AI via LangGraph Workflows, Knowledge Graphs, and Conversational Memory**

-This repository replicates and extends the **Helix Navigator** framework originally developed by **Abed El Husseini** and collaborators for the UCSD Halıcıoğlu Data Science Institute.
+This repository replicates and extends the **Helix Navigator** framework originally developed by **Abed El Husseini**.

-The goal of this project is to *accurately reproduce* the original system and *extend it* with a new **session-level memory mechanism** that enables multi-turn conversational reasoning over a biomedical Neo4j knowledge graph.
+The goal of this project is to *extend* the original system with a new **session-level memory mechanism** that enables multi-turn conversational reasoning over a biomedical Neo4j knowledge graph.

 This work was completed for **UCSD DSC 180A – Quarter 1 Replication Project**.